abuiles/ember-101/manuscript/what.md

 This book covers the basic features to help you build Ember applications.
-It is written in an informal style and tries to show you common pitfalls to them teach you how to solve those problems and why they are bad ideas.
+It is written in an informal style and tries to show you common pitfalls to then teach you how to solve those problems and why they are bad ideas.

 ## How to read this book